The "Empire State of the South" may have several gifts to give the nation, but some things you can do only in Georgia.

 Never tell a Georgian Brunswick Stew is from Virginia, because that is false.
 Any barbecue joint in the state will have "Brunswick Stew" but much like Georgia's Vidalia onions, Brunswick Stew is only authentic in Glynn County.
 The dish consists of shredded chicken, pork, vegetables, barbecue sauce, ketchup, potatoes, tomatoes, beans and hot sauce.
 Bon appetit!

-Also See the Jimmy Carter Peanut
+The Jimmy Carter Peanut

 Travel an hour northwest to Jimmy Carter's hometown of Plains and you'll be able to stand by the Jimmy Carter Peanut.
 Georgia's lone president grew up in south Georgia as a peanut farmer and the statue pays homage to him.
 When former president Carter won the Nobel Peace Prize, the owners also carved a Peanut of Peace medallion.